4 min read

 MIPI in IoT: Enabling the Smart Factory

-Ian Smith, MIPI Alliance Technical Content Manager : 1 February 2021
+Ian Smith, MIPI Alliance Technical Content Consultant : 1 February 2021

 The scope of the Internet of Things (IoT) is vast, covering numerous consumer and enterprise market sectors.
 For a closer look at how MIPI specifications support growth in IoT, we’re launching a new series of blog posts that will focus on a different market each month, kicking off with an examination of MIPI specifications in Smart Factories.